Meet our Celebrity Ambassadors

-The individuals on our Advisory Board lend their names and images to benefit Marriage Equality USA and to provide direct input to the Board and organizational management.
-Members of the Advisory Board may also assist in fundraising for the organization.
-The Advisory Board consists of influential voices in the marriage equality movement; celebrities, actors, comedians, authors, playwrights, singers, elected officials, political leaders and activists.
-All of them share the vision of securing marriage equality for all.
+Our Celebrity Ambassadors lend their names and images to benefit Marriage Equality USA.
+They may also assist in fundraising for the organization.
+The Advisory Board consists of influential voices in the marriage equality movement; elected officials, political leaders and activists.
+They may provide direct input to the Board and organizational management.
 The Advisory Board is not a decision-making body.
+Our Ambassadors and our Advisory Board Members all share the vision of securing marriage equality for all.

 Margaret Cho was born 5 December 1968 and raised in San Francisco.
 "It was different than any other place on Earth," she says.
 "I grew up and went to grammar school on Haight Street during the '70s.
 There were old hippies, ex-druggies, burnouts from the '60s, drag queens, and Chinese people.
 To say it was a melting pot – that's the least of it.
 It was a really confusing, enlightening, wonderful time."